-6 dead in Goa temple stampede
+6 dead, several injured in Goa temple stampede

 The incident took place during a festival at the Lairai Devi temple in Shirgao.

-Six persons were killed and more than 15 were injured in a stampede at a temple in Goa on Saturday, ANI reported.
+Six persons were killed in a stampede at a temple in Goa on Saturday, ANI reported.

+About 80 persons were injured and five of them are on ventilator support, said Goa’s Health Minister Vishwajit Rane.

-The incident took place at the Lairai Devi temple in Shirgao, the news agency quoted North Goa Superintendent of Police Akshat Kaushal as saying.
+The incident took place between 4 am to 5 am at the Lairai Devi temple in Shirgao, Chief Minister Pramod Sawant told ANI.
 An annual festival had commenced at the temple on Friday.

-The injured were taken to hospital in the nearby town of Mapusa, local media reported.
+The injured were taken to a hospital in the nearby town of Mapusa, local media reported.
+Sawant visited the injured on Saturday morning.

+Sawant said on social media that he was saddened by the stampede.
+“I am personally monitoring the situation to ensure that every necessary measure is being taken,” the chief minister said.

-Goa’s Health Minister Vishwajit Rane said that Goa Medical College and district hospitals were equipped and on high alert to manage the situation.
+Rane said that Goa Medical College and district hospitals were on high alert to manage the situation.

+Prime Minister Narendra Modi and Opposition leader Rahul Gandhi expressed their condolences.

 This is a developing story.
 It will be updated as new details are available.